 - Ultimately eliminate capital punishment.

-Alabama should implement these steps to reduce and eliminate the unequal, unfair practices in its death penalty scheme.
-Alabamians deserve a fair, unbiased justice system, and these reforms would be important moves toward a more just state.
+Alabama should implement these steps to reduce and eliminate the unequal, unfair practices present in the state’s death penalty scheme.
+Alabamians deserve a fair, unbiased justice system, and these reforms would be steps toward a more just state.